 OUR ANNUAL EVENT: Lighting the Path Luncheon

-CAUW’s Women United’s signature event is the annual Lighting the Path luncheon traditionally held the first Wednesday of May at the Country Club of Lansing.
+CAUW’s Women United’s signature event is the annual Lighting the Path luncheon traditionally held the first Wednesday of May.
 The luncheon features women leaders from our community who share the more personal side of their lives, including the struggles of juggling career and family.